NicoStoll/SoftwareArchitecture/Lectures/Additional Design Considerations/Cross-Cutting Concerns.md

 	- **Additional Payload**
 - signed with a secret key --> server can check whether it has been untouched
 - **expiration data** ensures that it cannot be misused for a long time

+**Business Rules and Processes**
+- Domain-specific: causal connections or conditional instructions (if X is finished, do Y)
+- Business rules and processes are often implemented directly in the code (hard-coded)
+	- may contain **complex knowledge**
+	- distributed across many components --> low **maintainability**
+	- simple changes become expensive to estimate
+Better: **centralized, explicit declaration**
 ### Aspect Oriented Programming

 [[Aspect Oriented Programming (AOP)]]